hueblerw/CavemanWorld/README.md

 * The habitat tile icons themselves are taken from internet photos of real world environments and place in 64 x 64 pixel images on the world itself.
 This is a simple temporary display system.
 I intend to use Unity's terrain objects in the future once the models are working.
 * The keyboard controls are adapted from standard ASWD controls and using Shift-Ctrl for up and down as down in Kerbal Space Program.
 * TAB-R rotation is my own variation to these controls.

+## Future Features
+* Minerals
+  * Surface Deposits of Stone, Iron, & Copper
+  * Minable Deposits of Stone, Iron, & Copper
+  * Luxury Minerals - Gold, etc.
+  * Caves - shelter spaces where people can take shelter
+* Luxury Resources
+  * Luxury Minerals
+  * Plants like Cotton, Smokable Herbs, Medicinal Herbs, etc.
+  * Other special resources
+* Herds
+  * Groups of larger animals that wander the map searching for food.
+* Monsters
+  * Solo Predators that roam the map searching for prey.
+* Oceans
+  * Fish
+  * Whales
+  * Others
+* Humans
+  * Tribes - behave like herds wandering the map or living in set villages.
+  * Technology system
+  * Trade
+  * Diplomacy
+  * Cultural Evolution System
+  * Warfare
+  * Tribal and Cultural Divergence - the natural splitting of populations and cultures over time.